 As I write this recap, I’m prepared to be branded as a Brittany apologist.
 Admittedly, I have a habit of defending the villains, but that’s only because I do not always understand the popular definition of villainy on reality TV.
 The action that made Brittany persona non grata was leaving a love note in Chris’ bathroom on a previous group date.
 It was a couple sentences of flattery, some sweet nothings for the man she would like to make her sweetheart.
 You would have thought she’d murdered an adorable baby sloth or something!

-It was Lindsey who alerted the other ladies to the love note Brit left for Chris.
+It was Lyndsey who alerted the other ladies to the love note Brit left for Chris.
 While Brittany received what was billed as “the most romantic” date of the season, the other girls stayed home to sit by the pool and seethe.
-How did Lindsey know about the note?
+How did Lyndsey know about the note?
 Well, Brittany had voluntarily told her about it.
 Transparency is not the typical hallmark of a villain.
 Brit isn’t hiding her tactics; they aren’t underhanded.
 Brit was simply the only contestant creative enough to think of them.

 Her fellow competitors insisted Brit’s behaviour was “disrespectful” and shady, as though she had worn white to her sister’s wedding or something.
 Interestingly, they accused her of “breaking the rules” with her love note, but that’s not exactly true.
 Anyone who’s familiar with The Bachelor canon will remember Sean Lowe’s season, where the winner (and his now wife) Catherine Giudici wooed Sean with her signature love notes.
 Do these people not study up on past seasons of this franchise before filming?
 What kind of strategy is that?
 Education is SO important.

 Anyway, back to Brit’s one-on-one date with Chris.
 She definitely did score a plum outing.
-First, they went on a romantic helicopter ride (didn’t he do that a few episodes ago with Lindsey?).
+First, they went on a romantic helicopter ride (didn’t he do that a few episodes ago with Lyndsey?).
 Next, they made out by the pool in their bathing suits.
 They capped the night off by slow dancing, thanks to a private concert by the water.

 Reflecting upon his date with Brittany the beauty queen, Chris said his attraction to her was “undeniable.”
 This was evidenced by the fact their kissing was so intense, it looked like Chris was trying to resuscitate Brittany with mouth-to-mouth breathing.
 Brit also received an assortment of free Michael Hill, so I’d say her night was a success.
 If she doesn’t get the final rose, she can sell those Bachelor baubles on eBay.
 I’d buy ‘em.